A General Marked Point Process Framework For Self-Exciting Network Evolution: Acknowledgments

-The authors wish to acknowledge the use of New Zealand eScience Infrastructure (NeSI) high performance computing facilities, consulting support and/or training services as part of this research.
+This work was supported by the Marsden Fund under grants 25-UOO-086 and 21-UOA-058 (UOA 3723517).
+The authors wish to acknowledge the use of New Zealand eScience Infrastructure (NeSI) high performance computing facilities as part of this research.
 New Zealand's national facilities are provided by NeSI and funded jointly by NeSI's collaborator institutions and through the Ministry of Business, Innovation \& Employment's Research Infrastructure program.
+In preparing this manuscript, AI has been used in ways consistent with the Taylor \& Francis Author Use of AI Tools Policy, full responsibility for all ideas, arguments, and conclusions rests solely with the authors. } \fi